Back to Blog

 • Verifies identity

-• Creates "brand" in TCR system
+• Creates a "brand" in the TCR system

 Step 2: Campaign registration

-• Describes specific use case (political outreach)
+• Describes the specific use case (political outreach)

 • Explains message content and purpose

-• Declares opt-in consent method
+• Declares the opt-in consent method

-• Pays registration fee ($4-$15)
+• Pays a registration fee ($4-$15)

 Step 3: Carrier approval

-• AT&T, Verizon, T-Mobile review campaign
+• AT&T, Verizon, and T-Mobile review the campaign

 • Approval determines daily message throughput